PRONATION VS. SUPINATION

 You looked at all the shoes on the shoe wall and were amazed at the number of high shoes.

-Shortly, a shop associate asks if you need help; and when you said yes, walk or jog either around the shop or on a treadmill; you were probably asked to take off your shoes and socks.
+Shortly, a shop associate asks if you need help; and when you say yes, walk or jog either around the shop or on a treadmill; you were probably asked to take off your shoes and socks.

 One of the specialists carefully scrutinizes your stride on the shoe flooring.
 He then pronounced that you’re either a supinator or a pronator.
 I’m a what?